drifkind/QDispatch/README.md

 returned.
 So no task will be called recursively.

 If you try this, I would be interested to hear about it.

+## Things That Aren't Very Good

+The motivation for `QDispatch` was to write a scheduler where you could ignore task contexts.
+That produced the context pool, but then you have to choose between dynamic and static (and null) pools.
+I didn't designate a default pool, so I didn't create a default dispatcher, so you can't write large programs or, especially, library code without hand-wringing.

+Later it became obvious that you had to be able to signal an event from an interrupt, but though there are possible ways to do it, they all make me cry.

+I'm working on fancier systems now, and you should expect no further changes.

 ## Last Words